g3n35i5/shop-db-frontend/README.md

 ## Serve

 This is an example nginx configuration to serve the shop-db-frontend.
-It assumes that the shop-db-frontend repo is located in /var/www.
+It assumes that the shop-db-frontend repo was cloned to `/var/www`.

 ```bash
 server {